 In accordance with the Basel III post-crisis regulatory reform endorsed by the Basel Committee's oversight body, the Group of Central Bank Governors and Heads of Supervision (the "GHOS") endorsed a revised standardized approach for credit risk, revisions to the internal ratings-based approach for credit risk, revisions to the credit valuation adjustment (CVA) framework, a revised standardized approach for operational risk; and an aggregate output floor, which will ensure that banks' RWAs generated by internal models are no lower than 72.5% of RWAs as calculated by the Basel III framework's standardized approaches.
-These new rules were expected to come into effect in 2022 and the output floor was expected to be implemented gradually beginning in January 2022 and fully in effect by 2027.
-Following the outbreak of the COVID-19 pandemic, the Basel Committee announced on March 27, 2020 the deferral of the implementation of the Basel III framework by one year to January 1, 2023 to increase operational capacity of banks and supervisors to respond to the immediate financial stability priorities resulting from the impact on the global banking system of the COVID-19 pandemic.
-The European Commission indicated in the Annex to its September 2020 action plan on the Capital Markets Union that it intends to adopt a legislative proposal on the implementation of the final Basel III standards in the first quarter of 2021.
+These new rules are expected to come into effect in 2022 and the output floor is expected to be implemented gradually beginning in January 2022 and fully in effect by 2027.
+The European Commission launched a public consultation from 11 October 2019 to 3 January 2020, on the basis of which it will issue a legislative proposal in order to implement these rules into EU law.